RajaSudalai/Track_Phone_Usage/README.md

 # Pedestrian Phone Usage detection and tracking using AlphaPose estimation and pose tracking model

+### Authors:
+####		Sudalaiandi Raja Sudalaimuthu
+####		Jayaraman Revathi

+# Objective

+#### To develop a vision based system to detect mobile phone usage by pedestrians.
+By doing so, the project aims to identify appropriate measures to ensure the safety of all road users following the Highway code of Conduct.

 ## Installation
 ##### 1. Create a conda virtual environment.